hacKlaw28/ICT171-Cloud-Portfolio/Script/README.md

 * Displays current date and time
 * Calculates disk usage percentage
 * Saves results to a log file
-* Provides an easy and simple monitoring solution for server administration
+* Lastly provides an easy and simple monitoring solution for server administration

 ## How to Run